Volcanogenic massive sulfide ore deposit: Alteration morphology

-In all cases these alteration zones are metasomatism effects in the strictest sense, resulting in addition of potassium, silica, magnesium, and depletion of sodium.
+In all cases, these alteration zones are metasomatism effects in the strictest sense, resulting in the addition of potassium, silica, magnesium, and depletion of sodium.
 Chlorite minerals are usually more magnesian in composition within the footwall alteration zone of a VMS deposit than equivalent rocks within the same formation distally.
-The hangingwall to a VMS deposit is often weakly sodium depleted.
+The hangingwall to a VMS deposit is often weakly sodium-depleted.

-Alteration not associated with the ore forming process may also be omnipresent both above and below the massive sulfide deposit.
+Alteration not associated with the ore-forming process may also be omnipresent both above and below the massive sulfide deposit.
 Typical alteration textures associated with devitrification of submarine volcanic rocks such as rhyolitic glasses, notably formation of spherulites, of perlite, lithophysae, and low-temperature prehnite-pumpellyite facies sub-seafloor alteration is ubiquitous though often overprinted by later metamorphic events.

 Metamorphic mineralogical, textural and structural changes within the host volcanic sequence may also further serve to disguise original metasomatic mineral assemblages.

 Classification

-Deposits of this class have been classified by numerous workers in different ways (e.g., metal sources, type examples, geodynamic setting - see Franklin et al. (1981) and Lydon (1984)).
-The magmatic assemblages of VMS deposits are associated with varying tectonic setting and geological environment during the formation of the VMS.
+Deposits of this class have been classified by numerous workers in different ways (e.g., metal sources, type examples, geodynamic setting – see Franklin et al. (1981) and Lydon (1984)).
+The magmatic assemblages of VMS deposits are associated with varying tectonic settings and geological environments during the formation of the VMS.
 The following five subclasses have specific petrochemical assemblages that resemble a specific geodynamic environment, during the event of formation:

 Mafic associated

-VMS deposits associated with geological environments dominated by mafic rocks, commonly ophiolite sequences.
-The Cyprus and Oman ophiolites host examples and ophiolite-hosted deposits are found in the Newfoundland Appalachians represent classic districts of this subclass.
+VMS deposits are associated with geological environments dominated by mafic rocks, commonly ophiolite sequences.
+The Cyprus and Oman ophiolites host examples, and ophiolite-hosted deposits are found in the Newfoundland Appalachians, which represent classic districts of this subclass.

 Bimodal-mafic

-VMS deposits associated with environments dominated by mafic volcanic rocks, but with up to 25% felsic volcanic rocks, the latter often hosting the deposits.
+VMS deposits are associated with environments dominated by mafic volcanic rocks but with up to 25% felsic volcanic rocks, the latter often hosting the deposits.
 The Noranda, Flin Flon-Snow Lake and Kidd Creek camps would be classic districts of this group.

 Mafic-siliciclastic

-VMS deposits associated with sub-equal proportions of mafic volcanic and siliciclastic rocks; felsic rocks can be a minor component; and mafic (and ultramafic) intrusive rocks are common.
+VMS deposits are associated with sub-equal proportions of mafic volcanic and siliciclastic rocks; felsic rocks can be a minor component; and mafic (and ultramafic) intrusive rocks are common.
 In metamorphic terranes may be known as or pelitic-mafic associated VMS deposits.
-The Besshi deposits in Japan and Windy Craggy, BC represent classic districts of this group.
+The Besshi deposits in Japan and Windy Craggy, BC, represent classic districts of this group.

 Felsic-siliciclastic

-VMS deposits associated with siliciclastic sedimentary rock dominated settings with abundant felsic rocks and less than 10% mafic material.
+VMS deposits are associated with siliciclastic sedimentary rock-dominated settings with abundant felsic rocks and less than 10% mafic material.
 These settings are often shale-rich siliciclastic-felsic or bimodal siliciclastic.
 The Bathurst Mining Camp in New Brunswick, Canada; Iberian Pyrite Belt, Spain and Portugal; and Finlayson Lake areas, Yukon, Canada are classic districts of this group.

 Bimodal-felsic

-VMS deposits associated with bimodal sequences where felsic rocks are in greater abundance than mafic rocks with only minor sedimentary rocks.
+VMS deposits are associated with bimodal sequences where felsic rocks are in greater abundance than mafic rocks with only minor sedimentary rocks.
 The Kuroko deposits, Japan; Buchans deposits, Canada; and Skellefte deposits, Sweden are classic districts of this group.